sap-linuxlab/ansible.playbooks_for_sap/deploy_scenarios/sap_ecc_ibmdb2_distributed/README.md

-# Ansible Playbook - SAP Business Suite (ECC) with IBM Db2, Distributed installation (no HA)
+# Ansible Playbook for SAP Business Suite (ECC) with IBM Db2 - Distributed Installation without High Availability

-This Ansible Playbook can be executed with:
-- Ansible to provision hosts
-- Ansible + Terraform to provision hosts
-- Existing hosts
+## Overview

+This Ansible Playbook automates the deployment of an SAP Business Suite (ECC) with IBM Db2 in a distributed environment.

+A distributed SAP system, as defined by SAP, separates the SAP NetWeaver Application Server components from the database server, placing them on distinct hosts.

+This configuration, often referred to as a Multi-Tier Architecture, is ideal for production environments, or for scenarios requiring scalability and resource separation.

+## Supported Infrastructure Platforms
-This Ansible Playbook can be targeted at the following Infrastructure Platforms:
+This Ansible Playbook supports the deployment on the following infrastructure platforms:

 - Amazon Web Services (AWS)
 - Google Cloud Platform (GCP)
 - IBM Cloud